The Hope College Pull

-The Hope College Pull (The Pull) is an annual tug-of-war contest held across the Black River in Holland, Michigan on the fourth Saturday after Labor Day at 3:00 PM.
+The Hope College Pull (The Pull) is an annual tug-of-war contest in Holland, Michigan on the fourth Saturday after Labor Day at 3:00 PM.
 It is sponsored by Hope College and is one of the nation's oldest standing college traditions.
+Starting in 1910 it was held across the Black River, but in 2019 the location moved onto campus.
 Competitors are 40 members of both the Freshman and Sophomore Class.
 The freshman team is coached by juniors while the sophomore team is coached by seniors.
 Each Pull Team is named for the graduating year of that class.
-For example, the 19 (pronounced one-nine) Pull Team was composed entirely of students expected to graduate in 2019 plus the coaches expected to graduate in 2017 who were members of the 17 (one-seven) Pull Team.
-Teams that graduate in even years (such as 2018) are Even Year Pull Teams, whereas those who graduate in odd years are Odd Year Pull Teams.
-This year's contest features the sophomore 23 Pull Team, coached by the senior 21 Pull Team, against the freshmen 24 (pronounced two-four) Pull Team, coached by the junior 22 Pull Team.
+For example, the 19 (pronounced one-nine) Pull Team was composed entirely of students expected to graduate in 2019, plus the coaches expected to graduate in 2017.
+Teams that graduate on even years are Even Year Pull Teams, whereas those who graduate on odd years are Odd Year Pull Teams.